Adri6336/EnKryptos/README.md

 # Notes

-- Translator encoding provides partial spyware protection.
-With it, unencrypted files should no longer be easily intercepted.
+- The update provides partial spyware protection.
+With it, an adversary scanning your files won't be able to intercept your unencrypted messages.
 This doesn't mean that interception is impossible, only that it is significantly more difficult and would require more advanced spyware (or a keylogger, but in that case you're fucked regardless).
-Moral of the story: don't get hacked, but if you do, the translator should offer a small bit of protection for your messages.
+Moral of the story: don't get hacked, but if you do, EnKryptos should offer some protection for your messages.